HoussemDs/Multi_Agent_doctor_Assitant/README.md

 2. Generate detailed medical reports based on patient conditions
 3. Save the reports as markdown files in the `output` directory

+**Note:** All patient data used in this project is fictional and for demonstration purposes only.
+The sample patient records and generated reports do not contain real medical information.

 ## License

 MIT